lolvOid/svgfusion/README.md

 npm install -g svgfusion

 # Or use npx (no installation needed)
-npx svgfusion convert ./icons --output ./components
+npx svgfusion ./icons --output ./components

 # Or install locally for programmatic usage

-# Add prefix and suffix to component names
-svgfusion convert ./icons --output ./components --prefix Icon --suffix Svg npm install svgfusion
+npm install svgfusion
 # or
 yarn add svgfusion